 But the one thing I want you to get from my story is: DON’T WAIT!
 Get started – even one great pin could double your traffic views.

 Don’t Get Too Bogged Down in the Numbers Game:

 Once you start tracking your own Pinterest stats – or look at mine – you’ll notice that sometimes the monthly viewers will fluctuate.
 Don’t get too bogged down focusing on certain numbers!
 Especially the “vanity” numbers, like monthly viewers.
-I have a friend who has 10,000,000+ monthly viewers and we recently compared Pinterest traffic – I was surprised to learn that our traffic to our websites was very similar.
+I have a friend who had 10 million + monthly viewers and we compared Pinterest traffic in 2020 – I was surprised to learn that our traffic to our websites from Pintetrest was very similar.
+But, since we spoke, mine has skyrocketed even though my monthly viewers hasn’t increased too much.
 10,000,000 monthly viewers has been my goal, so I was shocked!
 For my “smaller” size of Pinterest audience, I generate a lot of traffic.
 And I have seen really tiny accounts create amazing pins and generate a lot of clicks too!